-The operator should configure AMR so that the ACSs are homogeneous within the whole PLMN (same ACS used in all BSS of a given PLMN for a given Codec Type: UMTS_AMR, UMTS_AMR_2, FR_AMR, OHR_AMR, HR_AMR).
+The operator should configure AMR so that the ACSs are homogeneous within the whole PLMN (same ACS used in all BSS of a given PLMN for a given Codec Type: UMTS_AMR_2, FR_AMR, OHR_AMR, HR_AMR).
 The ACSs of different Codec Types of the AMR Family should contain as many as possible Codec Modes within the common, lower, contiguous subset.
+Also UMTS_AMR should be configured homogeneous within the whole PLMN, but since it is not compatible to the other AMR codec types, another configuration is possible (see Guideline 3).